tokenring-ai/chrome/README.md

 attach(agent: Agent): void
 ```

-Attaches the ChromeService to an agent, merging configuration and initializing state.
+Attaches the ChromeService to an agent, merging configuration and initializing state using deepMerge from @tokenring-ai/utility.

 ```typescript
 async getBrowser(agent: Agent): Promise<Browser>